-Swedfund agreed an equity investment in AfricInvest Small Cap Fund, a fund that vitalises SMEs through growth capital and strategic support.
-Investments are made in key sectors such as education, health and agriculture, and aim to create jobs, improve access to essential services and contribute to more inclusive economic development.
+Swedfund agreed an equity investment in AfricInvest Small Cap Fund, a fund that vitalises SMEs through growth capital and

 The investments also supports women's economic empowerment and climate change.
 It will help mobilise private capital for the SME sector and ensur that companies receive both resources and guidance so they can grow sustainably.